News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Poems – Autumn issue of The Antigonish Review #179.
 (Nov)

-Book Release – The Essential Anne Wilkinson, poems, introduced and selected by Ingrid, from the works of the late Canadian modernist poet, published by the Porcupine’s Quill.
-It is volume 11 in the Essential Poets Series, which presents the works of Canada’s most celebrated poets.
+Book Release – The Essential Anne Wilkinson, poems, introduced and selected, from the works of the late Canadian modernist poet, published by the Porcupine’s Quill.
+Volume 11 in the Essential Poets Series, which presents the works of Canada’s most celebrated poets.
 (Nov)

 Open Book Toronto Feature– about location and inspiration, in “At the Desk” column.
 (Nov)